suchow/Dissertate/README.md

 One of the biggest hurdles in submitting a thesis or dissertation is getting the formatting right — the rules are arcane, and the registrar is pedantic.
 Few students have the background needed to design and typeset clean and stylish documents.
 Enter Dissertate.
 Dissertate is a set of beautiful LaTeX templates for a thesis or dissertation.
 To date, the software provides everything needed to support the production and typesetting of a PhD dissertation at Harvard, Princeton, NYU, and UC Berkeley, though it will be adapted to meet the requirements of other schools — eventually all of them.
 The format and styling are based closely on the requirements published by each university's registrar.

 # Examples of Dissertations using Dissertate
+## Harvard
-- [Limor, Gultchin.
-(2017). *Just for Laughts: Utilizing Machine Learning to Rate and Generate Humorous Analogies* [Senior thesis, Harvard College].](https://dash.harvard.edu/handle/1/38811513)
+- Limor, Gultchin.
+(2017). [*Just for Laughts: Utilizing Machine Learning to Rate and Generate Humorous Analogies*](https://dash.harvard.edu/handle/1/38811513) [Senior thesis, Harvard College].
 - [Ayala, Peter.
 (2019). *Evaluating Stock Market Performance Using Aggregated Employee Reviews* [Bachelor's thesis, Harvard College].](https://dash.harvard.edu/handle/1/37364656)
 - [Randle, Dylan L. (2020). *Unsupervised Neural Network Methods for Solvong Differential Equations* [Master's thesis, Harvard University].](https://dylanrandle.github.io/denn/Harvard_Masters_Thesis_Submit.pdf)
 - [ATIU Orava, BERGONZOLI Estelle, BOUTELEUX Théo, CAMPANA Marina,